There is a creepy guy in the dark parking lot while you are walking to your car alone. What happens to your body?

 · Experience skin rashes and itchiness

 · Put on the pounds.
-Stress tends to make us think we are hungrier than we are, many of us cope by eating more and more as a way to comfort ourselves.
+Stress tends to make us think we are hungrier than we are, many of us cope by eating more and more than a way to comfort ourselves.

 · Can cause neural damage in the brain, killing brain cells